Knowledge base

 Jelastic Cloud

-Jelastic Cloud allows you to create custom development environments with the technologies of your choice (PHP, Node.js, Java, Docker, Ruby, etc.).
-This is a flexible cloud offering:
+Jelastic Cloud allows you to create tailor-made development environments with the technologies of your choice (PHP

-- Horizontal and vertical resizing of resources
+- Horizontal and vertical resizing of resources.

-- easy customization of your infrastructure (redundancy, IP, SSL, load distribution, etc.)
+- Easy customization of your infrastructure (redundancy, IP, SSL, load distribution, etc.).

-Infomaniak does not directly provide VPN, tunneling, or secure networking services built between two points (VPN = Virtual Private Network).
+Infomaniak does not directly provide VPN, tunnel, or secure network services built between two points (VPN = Virtual Private Network

+, virtual private network).
 However, you can consider an alternative solution using Infomaniak services such as Public Cloud.
 This guide explains how to use this Infomaniak hosting product to create a VPN.

 Create a VPN with Infomaniak Public Cloud